capellil/iPregel/README.md

 ## What is iPregel?

-In a nutshell, **iPregel** is a shared-memory framework for vertex-centric graph processing with in-memory execution.
+In a nutshell, **iPregel** is a shared-memory framework for vertex-centric graph processing, using in-memory execution.
+Concretely, it is written in [C](https://en.wikipedia.org/wiki/C_(programming_language)), parallelised with [OpenMP](https://www.openmp.org) and totals a bit less than 2,000 lines of code at the time of writing.
+The source code documentation, written using [Doxygen](http://www.doxygen.nl), represents 30% of the total source code length.

 ## Getting started
 ### Install